The Quest for the Best Men's Hiking Shoes of 2017

 The foot support offered by hiking shoes is a better choice for most than the lightweight cushioning offered by trail runners.
 The La Sportiva FC Eco 2.0 became our go-to shoe for fast hiking that covers a lot of off-trail terrain or involves scrambling.
-The North Face Ultra 109 GTX fit the ticket for mostly good trail terrain, where the urge to run a little takes over.
+The North Face Ultra 109 GTX fit the ticket for mostly good trail, where the urge to run a little takes over.

 Backpacking with Light or Medium Loads

-Hiking shoes are perfect for carrying medium and lighter packs on well-maintained trails.
-Hikers that occasionally head out backpacking for a couple of nights generally pack light, and the support and durability offered by a low-cut model is a perfect choice.
+Hiking shoes are perfect for carrying medium and lighter packs on maintained trails.
+Hikers that occasionally head out backpacking for a few nights generally pack light, and the support and durability offered by a low-cut model is a perfect choice.
 Experienced backpackers with strong ankles can cruise through rough terrain in shoes designed for hiking as well and find medium pack weights reasonable with the support provided.
 The North Face Ultra 109 GTX, our Editors' Choice winner, is an excellent shoe for multi-day backpacking trips, as are the La Sportiva FC Eco 2.0 and The North Face Hedgehog Hike GTX.

 Criteria for Evaluation

 Light is right for footwear.
-Lifting an additional half pound with each step is noticeable, especially as the miles pass by.
+Lifting an additional half pound with each step is noticeable, especially as the miles pass.
 Choosing the lightest footwear with enough stability for your ankles and feet should be a top consideration.
-Hiking shoes fit a sweet spot between boots and trail runners; boots are heavier but provide significantly better ankle stability, and lighter trail runners aren't as durable or supportive of the foot.
+Hiking shoes fit a sweet spot between boots and trail runners; boots are heavier but provide significantly better ankle stability, and trail runners aren't as durable or supportive of the foot.

-Gently sloping trail surfaces with an abundance of grape-size loose gravel can be smooth sailing or frustratingly slippery.
-There's a gravel fire road near our lead tester's place that's perfect for finding the shoes with the best grip.
+Gently sloping trail surfaces with grape-size loose gravel can be smooth sailing or frustratingly slippery.
+There's a gravel fire road near our lead tester's place that's perfect for finding shoes with the best grip.
 The La Sportiva FC Eco and Keen Targhee 2 were top performers on gravel.
 Finally, we tested how well each shoe performs in slippery mud.
 The Keen Marshall WP and Moab Ventilator work great on muddy trails.

 Overall, we awarded the top traction score to The North Face Ultra 109.
 In our individual reviews, we detail each shoe's performance in each traction test.

 After a couple months of hiking, we splashed around in Colorado's Poudre River in each shoe to check for leaks.
-Our feet got soaked in the non-waterproof Moab Ventilator and Juxt of course, but stayed dry in all the rest except the Adidas Outdoor, which leaked a little around the tongue.
+Our feet got soaked in the non-waterproof Moab Ventilator and Juxt of course but stayed dry in all the rest except the Adidas Outdoor, which leaked a little around the tongue.
 The full leather Renegade took the top score for water resistance.

 Gaiters - Outdoor Research Rocky Mountain Low Gaiters and the Salomon Trail Gaiters are both great traditional style gaiters.
-The products in this review work well with more minimalist gaiters like the Outdoor Research Sparkplug Gaiters.
-Colorful minimalist gaiters from Dirty Girl Gaiters are very popular among thru-hikers and trail runners.
+The products in this review work well with more minimalist gaiters, like the Outdoor Research Sparkplug Gaiters.
+Colorful minimalist gaiters from Dirty Girl Gaiters are popular among thru-hikers and trail runners.